ggoutbreak assumes a consistent naming scheme for

 as.Date(date_seq(tmp3))

 data but such data are not regular.
-This is approximately handles and
+This is approximately handled and

 irregular date periods are generally OK to use with